50054-cdpa/notes/fp_scala_poly.md

 1 error found
 ```

-To understand that error, we need to understand how Scala desugar the enum datatype.
+To understand that error, we need to understand how Scala desugars the enum datatype.
 The above `MyList` datatype is desugared as

 ```scala
 enum MyList[A] {